PhD, Yale University

 “Volume Dynamics and Multimarket Trading,” with Michael Halling and Pamela Moulton, Journal of Financial and Quantitative Analysis, 2013, 48, 489-518.

-"Do Financial Analysts Restrain Insiders' Informational Advantage?," with Andrew Ellul.
+“Do Financial Analysts Restrain Insiders’ Informational Advantage?,” with Andrew Ellul, Journal of Financial and Quantitative Analysis, forthcoming.

-"Informed Trading Before Corporate Events: Theory and Evidence," with Kumar Venkataraman and Shmuel Baruch.
-The paper is under third round review at the Journal of Financial Economics.
+“Informed Trading and Price Discovery Before Corporate Events,” with Kumar Venkataraman and Shmuel Baruch, Journal of Financial Economics, forthcoming.

 Awards and Honors